 Day 7.
 Guided glacier trek to Uranostind (16km; 8-10 hrs; +/- 500m)

 Every big adventure deserves a remarkable end.
 So it would be the trek to the majestic Uranostind (2,157 m).
 In the morning you will meet your guide before taking the transfer to the trail head at Koldedalen (pick up from your property will be around 9:00am but exact details will be mentioned in your tour documents).
-Since the trek is considered as demanding, you will be accompanied by a qualified mountain guide and a list of necessary equipment will be provided in advance.
+Since the trek is considered as demanding, you will be accompanied by a qualified mountain guide.
 Sharply rising peaks will caress the sky and accompany you throughout the whole trek.
 With varied and exciting climbs, including some glacier crossing, this final route will leave you breathless, especially when you reach your target - the iconic Uranostind.
 At the end of the long and tiring hiking day, pamper yourself with some of the local specialities and be proud that you successfully finished your self-guided walking tour in Norway!

-*For the guided trek on the last day of hiking will be provided with all of the necessary alpine equipment such as helmet, harness, crampons and ice axe.
+*For the guided trek on the last day of hiking will be provided with all of the necessary alpine equipment such as helmet, harness, crampons and ice axe (you must have space for all these in your backpack; the ice axe is carried on the backpack).
 From your side, we will expect you to bring comfortable hiking boots, an insulation jacket – down or fleece, long underwear – preferably wool; hat and gloves.
 Gaiters are recommended but not obligatory.
 Previous hiking experience is a must, especially needed is experience in mountain hiking and adverse weather conditions, where some snow storms may occur even during summer.

 Day 8.
 Departure to Oslo.